Unleash/unleash/docs/securing-unleash.md

 title: Securing Unleash
 ---

-The Unleash API is split in two different paths: `/api/client` and `/api/admin`.
+The Unleash API is split into two different paths: `/api/client` and `/api/admin`.
 This makes it easy to have different authentication strategy for the admin interface and the client-api used by the applications integrating with Unleash.

 ## General settings

 Unleash uses an encrypted cookie to maintain a user session.
-This allows users to be logged in across instances of Unleash.
-To protect this cookie you should specify the `secret` option when starting unleash.-
+This allows users to be logged in across multiple instances of Unleash.
+To protect this cookie, you should specify the `secret` option when starting Unleash.

 ## Securing the Admin API

-In order to secure the Admin API you have to tell Unleash that you are using a custom admin authentication and implement your authentication logic as a preHook.
+To secure the Admin API, you have to tell Unleash that you are using a custom admin authentication and implement your authentication logic as a preHook.
 You should also set the secret option to a protected secret in your system.

 ```javascript
 const unleash = require('unleash-server');